Demystifying Independent Sponsor Deal Structures

 • True clawback provisions in multi-deal platforms, where the sponsor may have to give back carry if later deals underperform.

 When you hear “clawback,” read the language carefully.
 In some deals it means giving back paid dollars.
 In others it means losing future equity or promote.
 The difference is material.
+In truly one-off deals with a single family office or a small investor group, you still see simple, fully vested promote structures with no formal vesting or clawback language.
+That may be easier to document, but it leaves investors with less protection if the relationship is meant to extend across multiple deals.

 5. Governance Structures and Board Composition